devinekask/creative-development-f24/README.md

 You'll present your research on a given library / framework

-## Expert Students - Week 7 - End of January
+## Passion Project

-When following this course as an "Expert", we'll cover these extra topics:
+When following this course as an "Passion Project", we'll cover these extra topics:

 ### [Swift](swift)